Updates to Figma's pricing, seats, and billing experience

 - Increased pricing for Figma Design—see section below for details.

-- More functionality with every seat—all paid seats will include access to FigJam and Figma Slides, making it easier for everyone to collaborate.
+- More functionality with every seat—all paid seats include access to FigJam and Figma Slides, making it easier for everyone to collaborate.

 Increased pricing for Figma Design